San Diego’s sustainable seafood needs your help. San Diego’s fishermen need your help. Our good, clean & fair seafood system needs your help.

 - Send a letter to the Port of San Diego and ask them to support a healthy, local seafood system and a distinctly local Downtown waterfront.
 More details below.

-- Attend the Port Commissioners’ workshop to review the proposals Wednesday, July 13th, 9AM.
-Provide public comment in support of our local fisheries beginning at 2:45PM.
+- Attend the Port of San Diego meeting to review the proposals October 13th.
+Provide public comment in support of our local fisheries.
 Details here.

 Support good, clean & fair seafood for all San Diegans.

 Help maintain our access to some of the most sustainable seafood in the world by sending a letter to the Port of San Diego.
 Points to include in letters and contact information for Port Commissioners and staff are below and downloadable here.